booyaa/booyaa.github.io/blog/2019-0031-aws-devops-pro-certification-exam-time.md

 Don't panic if you find you're skipping lots of questions either, it's probably your nerves.

+## Until next time

+I will, of course, let you know when I sit and pass the next exam (see what I did there).
+I'm aiming for mid-July so expect to hear from me soon!

 <!-- links -->

 [aws_free_tier]: https://aws.amazon.com/free/